Proposal

 Aim to do the following:

-- Short & crisp summary about the whole talk
+- Provide a short, crisp summary of the talk

-- Context setting around why this talk is different
+- Set context for why this talk is distinctive

-- Explain how the talk will be technically achieved
+- Explain how the talk will be delivered

-- Establish credibility & capability for delivering the talk
+- Establish credibility and capability to deliver the talk

 Proposal Status: Accepted